JayLuo2022/okta-smartfhir-docs/SETUP.md

 If an attacker (or curious user) attempts to alter the authorization request data, or bypass the custom consent screen altogether- the token hook will fail validation, and then entire authorization request will fail.

 To configure the token hook, use the Workflows->Inline Hooks menu to create a "Token Inline Hook" as shown:
 Note: the value you'll use is the URL for your API Gateway URL + tokenhook.
-Example: `https://{uid}.execute-api.{region}.amazonaws.com/{stage}/tokenhook`
+Example (found in outputs of serverless deploy): `https://{uid}.execute-api.{region}.amazonaws.com/{stage}/tokenhook`
 ![Token Hook Example](./images/token_hook_example.png "Token Hook Example")

 ## Okta Authorization Server Configuration